plncmm/acm_health_msen/README.md

 ## Data

 We release the CoNLL files already formatted for the MSEN model for simplicity.
-However, if you want to reproduce the transformation process, follow the steps in the Files section.
+However, if you want to reproduce the transformation process, follow the steps in the Files section (it tooks around 2 minutes).
+Unfortunately, the preprocessing code is not yet well documented, so we recommend using the already formatted files.
+We hope to have a detailed guide to this process soon :)

 The files associated with each type of entity are located in the folder src/wl_files.
 These files correspond to 5000 annotations of the Chilean Waiting List transformed to the traditional CoNLL file format.

 ## Embeddings